-There has been a remarkable uptake in the deployment of digital technologies in elections over the last two decades - a trend that is clearest in Africa and Asia.
-In Africa roughly half of all national level elections now involve digital equipment of some form, most notably biometric voter registration/identification and electronic results transmission.
-The stated driver for this has been similar everywhere: in circumstances where elections are problematic - because of malpractice, or procedural problems, or both - digital technology is seen as a fix, able to compensate for the weakness of the state and to deter malpractice by politicians and officials.
-The hope is that new technology will enhance the electoral environment in three main ways: by making the functioning of the electoral commission more robust and efficient, by reducing the scope for electoral manipulation, and by generating greater clarity and transparency regarding election outcomes.
+There has been a remarkable increase in the deployment of digital technologies in elections over the last two decades - a trend that is clearest in Africa and Asia.
+In Africa, roughly half of all national-level elections now involve digital equipment of some form, most notably biometric voter registration/identification and electronic results transmission.1 The stated driver for this has been similar everywhere: in circumstances where elections are problematic - because of malpractice, or procedural problems, or both - digital technology is seen as a fix, able to compensate for the weakness of the state and to deter malpractice by politicians and officials.
+The hope is that new technology will enhance the electoral environment in three main ways: by making the functioning of the electoral commission more robust and efficient, by reducing the scope for electoral manipulation, and by generating greater clarity and transparency regarding

+© 2018 The Author(s).
+Published by Informa UK Limited, trading as Taylor & Francis Group election outcomes.
 On this basis, the proponents of new technology also expect it to boost the process's legitimacy - and hence that of the elected government.